DSB Authorization

 Per Norwegian Working Environment Act

-Sources: Arbeidstilsynet.no minimum wage rates 2025, ERI Economic Research Institute Norway 2026, NorwayExplained.com.
-Rates are general estimates and subject to change.
-Always verify current rates with your employer and relevant collective agreement.
+Additional context may include ERI Economic Research Institute Norway 2026 and NorwayExplained.com.
+Always verify current rates with your employer and the relevant collective agreement.

-Get the Full GuideRegister your profile and our team will match you with Norwegian employers actively looking for qualified electricians.
-We review every profile and contact you personally when we have a relevant opportunity.
+Get the Full GuideRegister your profile and we work to connect you with Norwegian employers actively looking for qualified electricians.
+We check each submission and aim to contact you personally when we have a relevant opportunity.
+We cannot guarantee timelines.
 Norwegian employer references are a strong advantage and help us match you with better projects.